watery-desert/water_drop_nav_bar/README.md

 *optional [28]*

 bottomPadding → `double`
-- Bottom padding of the bar.
+- Additional padding at the bottom of the bar.
 If nothing is provided the it will use [MediaQuery.of(context).padding.bottom] value.\
  *optional*

 </details>
 <br>

+### Do and don't
+ - Don't make icon size too big.
+ - Use complementary filled and outlined icons for best result.
+ - `backgroundColor` and `waterDropColor` of `WaterDropNavBar()` and `Scaffold()`'s `backgroundColor` (or whatever widget you are using) must be different (see the example app) This will visualize that the water drop is hanging from the top.